trosenkrantz/RAPTOR/README.md

 ## Configuration

-By default, starting RAPTOR will prompt us to configure a runtime, e.g., sending a UDP packet.
+By default, starting RAPTOR will prompt us to configure a concurrentInstance, e.g., sending a UDP packet.
 When configured, we can either run the configuration immediately or save the configuration.

 Saving configurations enables us to reuse, modify, and script scenarios.
 RAPTOR saves configurations as a JSON file in a `configs` directory:
 ```